 • Skin cancer surgery and melanoma

-• General hand surgery (including Dupuytren’s, carpal tunnel, trigger finger, ganglions, mallet finger, CMCJ OA)
+• General hand surgery (including Dupuytren’s disease, carpal tunnel syndrome,trigger finger, ganglions, mallet finger, base of thumb joint osteoarthritis

 • Emergency plastic surgery